Therapeutic Philosophy

 Somatic & Sensory Regulation Tools

-Body-based strategies that support nervous system awareness, grounding, and sensory sensitivity.
+Body-based practices that support nervous system regulation, grounding, embodiment, and awareness of sensory needs.

 Narrative & Strengths-Based Approaches